 The board is not allowed to direct the Chief with respect to specific operational decisions or with respect to the day-to-day operation of the service.

-The Act requires that the Board consist of two Members of Council, a person appointed by Council, a person(s) appointed by the Lieutenant Governor in Council, and an executive assistant.
+The Act requires that the Board consist of two Members of Council, a person appointed by Council, a person(s) appointed by the Lieutenant Governor in Council.

 Cobourg Police Services Board Members